MagicFuse: Single Image Fusion for Visual and Semantic Reinforcement: Experiments

 \subsection{Beyond Fusion Scenarios}

-All previous experiments are implemented on the infrared and visible fusion datasets.
+Previous experiments are implemented on the infrared-visible fusion datasets.
 Since MagicFuse requires only a single visible image, it can be applied to nearly any natural image.
 To demonstrate this, we evaluate it on the Cityscapes dataset~\cite{cordts2016cityscapes}.
-Specifically, MagicFuse enhances $490$ visible images to generate MagImgs, which are used to retrain SegFormer.
-The retrained model is then tested on $154$ MagImgs.
-As shown in Fig.~\ref{fig:9}, our MagicFuse effectively enhances scene visibility and improves semantic segmentation mIoU from $65.80$ to $66.91$, demonstrating its robust capability in enhancing scene representations.
+Specifically, $490$ visible images are enhanced to generate MagImgs for retraining SegFormer, and evaluation is conducted on $154$ MagImgs.
+As shown in Fig.~\ref{fig:9}, MagicFuse improves scene visibility and boosts semantic segmentation mIoU from $65.80$ to $66.91$, demonstrating its robust capability in enhancing scene representations.